 However, bacterial resistance to traditional agricultural biocides is of growing concern (SCENIHR 2010).
 A number of gram-positive, vegetative bacteria have been isolated from equipment that used chlorine dioxide for high-level disinfection, and several strains, Bacillus subtilis and Micrococcus luteus, showed stable high-level resistance to the standard use concentration of chlorine dioxide (Martin et al. 2008).
 The Bacillus isolate was also cross-resistant to hydrogen peroxide (7.5%) (Martin et al. 2008).
-Such reports of bacterial resistance have not been reported for the petitioned substance.
+Such reports of bacterial resistance have not been reported for the petitioned substance, although several public commenters during the Fall 2018 NOSB meeting cited research showing potential bacterial resistance to silver ions